Undergraduate Student Fellowships

 Morris Fellowship Award for Research on Child and Family Policy

-Undergraduate students engaging independent research (e.g. honors thesis, independent study) on topics related to children and families can apply for the Morris Fellowship Award for Research in Child and Family Policy.
-To qualify, students must fill out an application, agree to share your research product with CCFP, and prepare a poster presenting your research results.
+Undergraduate students engaging in independent research (e.g. honors thesis, independent study) on topics related to children and families can apply for the Morris Fellowship Award for Research in Child and Family Policy.
+To qualify, students must fill out an application, agree to share their research product with CCFP, and prepare a poster presenting their research results.

 Morris Fellowship Award for Research on Gifted and Talented Education